ybkimm/gdzig/docs/memory.md

 **Value types** like `Vector2`, `Vector3`, `Color`, `Rect2`, etc. are plain structs.
 They live on the stack, copy by value, and need no cleanup.

-**Reference-counted value types** like `String`, `Array`, `Dictionary`, `Callable`, and `Signal` use copy-on-write semantics.
+**Copy-on-write types** like `String`, `Array`, or `Dictionary`.
 When you assign or pass them, they share the underlying buffer until one copy is modified.
 From your perspective, they behave like copies - you can use them independently.
 Call `deinit()` when done to release your reference:

 ```zig
 var arr = Array.init();
 defer arr.deinit();
 ```

-### Variant
+## Variant

-`Variant` is a builtin that acts as Godot's dynamic type container, used extensively in the scripting API.
+`Variant` is a special builtin that acts as Godot's dynamic type container, used extensively in the scripting API.
 It can hold:

 - Primitives: `nil`, `bool`, `int`, `float`
 - Math types: `Vector2`, `Vector2i`, `Vector3`, `Vector3i`, `Vector4`, `Vector4i`, `Rect2`, `Rect2i`, `Plane`, `Quaternion`, `Color`